wingify/across-tabs/README.md

 ### Scripts

 * `npm run build` - produces production version(minified) of the library under the `dist` folder
-* `npm run dev` - produces development version(unminified) of the library and runs a watcher to detect file changes.
+* `npm run dev` - produces development version(un minified) of the library and runs a watcher to detect file changes.
 * `npm run test` - well ... it runs the tests :)

 ### Contributing

 1. Fork the repo on GitHub.
-2. Clone the repo on machine.
+2. Clone the repo on a machine.
 3. Execute `npm install` and `npm run dev`.
 3. Create a new branch `<fix-typo>` and do your work.
 4. Run `npm run build` to build dist files and `npm run test` to ensure all test cases are passing.